 - GNUCash: Part of the GNU project, and works on Windows, macOS and Linux systems.
 GNUCash is a simple desktop graphical program for managing the accounting and finances of your small business.
 Can even be used for personal finance management if you want.

 - TurboCASH: A simple cross-platform application for managing your accounting.
 Its interface is very classic, and the premium version of it has way more features than the free open-source one, but the latter may be enough for you if you are looking for a small & easy accounting software.

 For more open-source accounting solutions, please refer to this article:

-FreeRDP: A cross-platform application for accessing remote hosts using the RDP protocol.
-It supports connecting your RDP hosts to a virtual machine (E.g VirtualBox) to manage it from there more properly.
+- FreeRDP: A cross-platform application for accessing remote hosts using the RDP protocol.
+It supports connecting your RDP hosts to a virtual machine (E.g. VirtualBox) to manage it from their more properly.
 It focuses on performance too, and can even be used for gaming or multimedia streaming.

 If you have any addition, we would love to have it in message.